InternetOfUs/components-documentation/Readme.md

 ### 1. Write your documentation

 In order to write the documentation for your component you can take advantage of a Swagger editor.
+Swagger offers a public online editor that is available [here](https://editor.swagger.io/).

-You can easily run the editor locally on you computer, the easiest way of doing this if you are familiar with Docker is running the following command:
+If you prefer to work locally or offline, it is possible to run the editor locally with Docker by running the following command:

 ```
 docker run -p 8080:8080 swaggerapi/swagger-editor